-The concepts and theories we discuss are intended to develop your ability to analyze, and communicate about, the dynamics of organizations and how organization design influences those dynamics.
+The concepts and theories we discuss are intended to develop your ability to understand, and communicate about, the dynamics of organizations and how organization design influences those dynamics.
 Cases will be used to apply the theory within the context of simulated decision-making scenarios.
-Guest speakers, TED Talks, and other supporting materials are included to incorporate expert perspectives related to the textbook's material.
+A guest speaker, TED Talks, and other supporting materials are included to incorporate expert perspectives.